New to Cape Town: Royaltea bar serves premium teas and other treats

 Whether it’s grocery shopping, hitting the gym or lusting over those designer European jeans, Cape Quarter has something for everyone

 Quality, not necessarily quantity.
 That’s what distinguishes Cape Quarter, as more of a lifestyle centre, from most other shopping experiences in Cape Town.
 Situated in heritage-rich De Waterkant, there are no dimly lit corridors with wall-to-wall stores selling the same retail.
-No, here you get high ceilings and natural light flooding through centre.
+No, here you get high ceilings and natural light flooding through the centre.

 It’s a refreshingly different kind of shopping experience, whether you’re here to just grab some groceries from the Spar, wanting to grab a coffee on the go or shopping for a designer purse from one of the plentiful boutique shops.
 The stores are carefully selected and they pride themselves on craftsmanship and service.